-The park visitor centers, Human History Museum, restrooms, shuttle buses, picnic areas, and the Zion Lodge are accessible.
-Several campsites are reserved for people with disabilities, and the Pa’rus Trail and Riverside Walk offer accessible hikes.
+Park visitor centers, Human History Museum, restrooms, shuttle buses, picnic areas, and the Zion Lodge are accessible.
+Several campsites are reserved for people with accessibility needs, and the Pa’rus Trail and Riverside Walk offer accessible hikes.
 Service dogs are permitted on a leash throughout the park.

 In Wilderness areas, people are allowed to use wheelchairs and some other power-driven mobility devices.
 Nothing in the Wilderness Act prohibits wheelchair use in a Wilderness area by a person who needs one.